 Today, knowledge of ecology and nature is much greater than it once was, but so is the wear and tear on both the landscape and the people.
 In order to protect both nature and community, landscape and businesses, we try to take the long view: What we enjoy experiencing today will be even more enjoyable to future generations, and it’s our job to make sure it’s still there when their turn comes.

-The United Nations has designated 2017 as the International year of Sustainable Tourism and Development.
-The aim is to raise awareness of the contribution sustainable tourism makes on decision makers and the public, and also to mobilize all stakeholders to work together in making tourism a catalyst for positive change.
+The United Nations designated 2017 as the International year of Sustainable Tourism and Development.
+The aim was to raise awareness of the contribution sustainable tourism makes on decision makers and the public, and also to mobilize all stakeholders to work together in making tourism a catalyst for positive change.
 Read more about the International Year of Sustainable Tourism for Development.

 Many places follow sustainable principles, but being certified as a sustainable destination is an honour few qualify for.
 It takes years of work demonstrating their lasting commitment to providing the best possible experiences for their guests, while keeping the negative impact of tourism to a minimum.
 In addition, the destination must work to continually improve its business practices and relations with the local community, following principles of sustainability.